Jamesits/dropWPBT/README.md

 Note that they might not work if you enabled [HVCI](https://docs.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity).

-### How do I know if my OS is already tainted?

-Search for `C:\Windows\system32\wpbbin.exe`.
-Note this program might delete itself after running so this is not a reliable evidence.
+Alternatively you can search for `C:\Windows\system32\wpbbin.exe`.
+This program might delete itself after running so this is not a reliable evidence.

-### What will happen if I forget to run `dropWPBT.efi` once?

-The program inside the WPBT table runs, which typically means your Windows installation is tainted.

 ### Is there any alternative methods to disable the WPBT?

 #### From Windows

 This is an undocumented feature, use it at your own risk.
-To disable WPBT execution from Windows, set the following registry key:
+To disable WPBT execution from a running Windows, set the following registry key:

 ```ini
 Windows Registry Editor Version 5.00